cwza/gatsby_blog/content/links/20200721_gcloud_run_demo.md

 hide: false
 ---

-* Simple flask server with simple test just for demo
-* Github action to automatically run unit test on each push and pull request
-* Github action to automatically deploy to google cloud container registry after each tag push
-* Github action to automatically deploy to google cloud run after each tag push
+* Example of github-action that automatically deploy flask server to google cloud run